melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 compute the value of the expression, as can be seen in the output from the calculator, but `imp_value` is an implicit attribute, which uses monads implicitly, and `value` uses standard equations.

-Please open the `Abstract.sv` file in your preferred editor to view the equations in this grammar.

 The simplest example of the benefits of monadification can be seen in the `num` production on line 32, where the value from evaluation is